jtescher/jtescher.github.io/_drafts/creating-a-metrics-dashboard-with-ember-and-rails-part-two.md

 -----------------------

 In Ember, a template typically retrieves information to display from a controller, and the controller is set up by its route.
-Let's make this table dynamic by assigning the data required to build it in the `OrdersRoute`
+Let's make this table dynamic by assigning the data required to build it in the `OrdersRoute`.

 ``` coffeescript
 # app/assets/javascripts/routes/orders_route.js.coffee